 Average Annual Value ($800) x Lifelong Relationship (10 Years) + Client Referral Value ($16,000) = A Lifetime Value of $24,000

-While you won’t be able to predict the lifetime value of a dental patient down to the exact penny, as long as you know the average behavior of most of your patients, you will be able to get a realistic idea.
+While you won’t be able to predict the average lifetime value of a dental patient down to the exact penny, but as long as you know the average behavior of most of your patients, you will be able to get a realistic idea.

-Still with me?
+Still with us?
 Number crunching isn’t always glamorous, but taking the time to monitor your new patients and get a prediction on their total lifetime value is critical to the success of your dentistry practice.

 Why Does Customer Lifetime Value Matter?

 Once you know the average lifetime value of a dental patient, then you’ll be able to make more informed decisions about your marketing, hiring the right dental marketing company, and advertising to new patients.
 You never want to be spending more money on acquiring new patients than the lifetime profit they deliver to your practice.

 Knowing how much each new patient is worth to your practice right now will also give you a number to exceed.
 When you improve the average lifetime value of your dental patients, then your dental office will become more successful and valuable.

 How To Maximize the Lifetime Value of Your Dental Patients